MrPrattASH/Game_Design_In_Construct_3/LG4_Advanced_behaviours_Construct 3/module_0_3D_FPS_Timers/README.md

 3. The player presses the V key again. because all 3 conditions are NOT true, (the timer is running!) the actions do not take place.
 4. once 3 seconds elapses again, the player can now shoot their super bullet again.

-## Making a 3D HUD for Player Notifications
+# Optional: Making a 3D HUD for Player Notifications
 We've already made HUDs before in previous games, but making a HUD in 3D is a little different.
-We're not going to add a text object to a HUD inform our player when our powerup is "charged" and ready to fire.
+We're going to add a text object to a HUD inform our player when our powerup is "charged" and ready to fire.

 1. Back on our layout, add a HUD layer to the top of the layers:
 * set it's parallax to 0x0%.